How to Live with Your Puppy or New Dog

 In the Yard

-Keep young dogs in an outdoor kennel if you want to keep your yard intact.
-Young dogs, especially puppies and under-stimulated dogs, get bored easily and can be destructive.
+Keep young dogs in an outdoor kennel with shade, shelter from the elements, and plenty of fresh water if you want to keep your yard intact.
+Young dogs, especially puppies, new dogs, and under-stimulated dogs, get bored easily and can be destructive.

 Dogs need a lot of exercise.
 Unless your dog is one of the lazy breeds, he needs about an hour of exercise every day, in addition to training.

 Once your young dog has been fully-vaccinated, take him to as many places as possible to desensitize him to new environments.
-Limiting your dog’s exposure will increase his chances of developing fear-driven behaviors.
+Limiting your new dog’s exposure to the outside world will increase his chances of developing fear-driven behaviors.

 Keep all training supplies in a specific bag so you’ll always have what you need, when you need it.

-Training should be done every day.
+Training a new dog should be done every single day.
 Repetition is the key to maintaining obedience and positive behaviors.
-If you’ve been slacking, it will show.
+If you’ve been slacking on daily dog training, it will show.

 Get your dog used to loud noises and odd-looking items by walking over to them.
 This will make them seem unimportant.

-The best correction for most young puppies is a very sharp “no” when the behavior isn’t appropriate.
+The best correction for most young puppies is a consistent and very sharp “no” when the behavior isn’t appropriate.

-Don’t allow a young dog to jump up to greet or hug you.
+Don’t allow a young dog or new dog to jump up to greet or hug you.
 This will encourage jumping behavior that will upset others who may be afraid of dogs, or aren’t so fond of them.

 When teaching a new command, reinforce that command by praising your dog often when he obeys, like “good sit” and “good down”.